Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Just the way you structure your questions makes a difference.

-You know, there was a hundred people in this call center, most of them were liberals.
+You know, there were 100 people in this call center.

-There was about five conservatives like myself.
+It was about five conservatives like myself.

 It was very, very interesting.

-He said, Look, my grandfather's grandfather was the original John Hancock.
+He said, look, my grandfather's grandfather was the original John Hancock.

-I never got a chance to call that guy back, but he remembered me and I was laughing because I said, Look, you'll remember me when I call you because I'm still the infiltrator, and he laughed.
+But he remembered me, and I was laughing because I said, look, you'll remember me when I call you because I'm Phil the Infiltrator.

 But it was just an interesting thing.

-And I was working these graveyard shifts, I was working my way out of foreclosure, which I managed to do.
+I was working my way out of foreclosure, which I managed to do.

 I mean, I busted my butt.

-But anyway, it's just a very interesting process, and uh a hundred people in the call center on uh on computer scripting and the name and the uh party affiliation is a little bit of a.
+And 100 people in the call center on computer scripting and the name and the party affiliation is.

 All you have to do is be careful about the way you're wording it and the way you ask the question.